HiGoalV/HiGoalVita/README.md

 - [Frontend Interface](docs/frontend_api.md)

 ---
-## License
+## 📜 License

 This project is licensed under the Apache License 2.0.
-See [LICENSE](LICENSE) for details.
+See [LICENSE](LICENSES/APACHE_LICENSE) for details.

 ---

-## 💡 Acknowledgement
+## 💼 Acknowledgements

-Licensed under the Microsoft open-source license, with gratitude for Microsoft's enduring support and contributions to developers worldwide.
+This project incorporates unmodified code from Microsoft's [graphrag](https://github.com/microsoft/graphrag), available under the [MIT License](https://opensource.org/licenses/MIT).
+We express our gratitude to Microsoft for their contributions to the open-source community.
+The combined work is independently licensed under the [Apache License 2.0](LICENSES/APACHE_LICENSE).

 ---